It was finally my time to indulge.

-I took one last look back over my shoulder at my refuge for the night, Mayo Hut, and continued along the creek that I had been following for much of Day 5.
-This unique retreat, deftly positioned on the edge of an enormous dormant waterway, was an absolute godsend.
-With a snotty sniffle setting in, I was able to set up a cozy fire and seek shelter from the elements.
-I can only imagine the relief this retreat had provided to thousands of walkers since its restoration for Australia’s bicentennial, back in 1988.
+I took one last look at my refuge for the night and continued following the meandering creek bed that I had tracked for much of Day 5.
+This unique retreat, precariously positioned on the edge of this enormous dormant waterway, was a godsend.
+With a sniffle setting in, I was able to set up a cozy fire and escape the outside elements.
+I can only imagine the relief this shelter has provided to thousands of walkers since its restoration back in 1988.

-Despite a cold threatening to thwart my daily progress and the fact I’d just completed 6 days of continuous walking for the first time in my life, I felt energised.
-Much to my delight, the typical aches I suffered in my hip, butt, calves and feet each morning were starting to ease; my body was adapting.
-Also, as I hadn’t restocked since Day 1; my rucksack was as light as it was going to be and my back was thankful for the respite.
-There was also largely overcast conditions for the first time on the trail, helping me retain some of my sweat.
+Despite a cold threatening to thwart my daily progress and the fact I’d just completed 6 days of continuous hiking for the first time in my life, I felt energised.
+Even the typical morning aches in my hip, butt, calves and feet were starting to ease.
+My body was adapting.
+Plus, I hadn’t yet restocked since leaving the Prairie Inn on Day 1, so my bag was light and my back was thankful for the respite.
+The sky also remained overcast for the first time on the trail, helping me retain some of my sweat.
+Everything was looking up.

-Thanks to my newfound strength, the morning and early afternoon zipped by and I before I knew it.
-I quickly reached The Outback Highway and the alternative 6-kilometre roadside stretch into Hawker.
+Thanks to my newfound strength, the morning and early afternoon zipped by.
+Before I knew it, I had reached The Outback Highway and the alternative 6-kilometre roadside ramble into Hawker.

 Hawker started out in the 1880’s as a railway town, thriving until the old Ghan route was upgraded and moved further west.
 Today it is a tourism centre for the Flinders Ranges, as well as a service centre for the surrounding pastoral lands.

 Heysen Trail Map Sheet 7

-After days of navigating stunning mountain tops, leafy forests, shady creekbeds and grassy paddocks the walk beside a bitumised highway left a bit to be desired.
-As much as I was looking forward to rejoining civilisation, the sight of speedy cars and scattered litter did little for my overall enjoyment.
-A strong sense of minimalism and simplicity had been triggered over these past 6 days.
-The regularity of ‘normality’ now seemed trivial.
+After days of navigating mountain tops, leafy forests, shady creekbeds and grassy paddocks, the walk beside a bituminised highway left a bit to be desired.
+As much as I looked forward to rejoining civilisation, the sight of speedy cars and scattered litter did little for my overall enjoyment.
+A strong sense of minimalism and simplicity had been triggered over the first six days on the Heysen Trail; ‘normality’ now seemed a tad excessive.